 - Check the label on your primer or sealer to determine how long to wait before you begin painting.

-Modern paint technologies have combined primer and paint into one product to minimize the number of coats.
+Modern paint technologies have combined primer and paint into one product to minimize the number of coats when you decide to paint your home.

 Step 7: Combine Cans of Paint